 - All safety equipment must be checked before you embark on your project

 - Ensure the tools you require are available and operational and that your members are trained or experienced in their use

 - Only use power or mechanically driven tools if you have proper experience and safety equipment and have discussed the project thoroughly with your group leader.

 If you have a project in mind and a group of volunteers to help you out, here's how we may be able to work together:

 - Collaboration and assistance with job planning

 Options available can be discussed with your Council project manager.

 Further information can be found in our Volunteers Guide (PDF 737KB), which can be printed out and handed out to volunteers at your event.

-Council can also help point you in the right direction by linking you to a number of other websites available in the Western Bay of Plenty and nationally.
+We can also help point you in the right direction by linking you to a number of other websites available in the Western Bay of Plenty and nationally if you'd like.